robinhood/faust/docs/introduction.rst

     - **Highly Available**

-        Faust is highly available and can survive network problems and server crashes.
+        ƒaµS† is highly available and can survive network problems and server crashes.
 In the case of node failure it can automatically recover, and tables have standby nodes that will take over.